-This section represents basic terms underlying MQL4:
+This section represents basic terms underlying programming language MQL4:

-Basic terms are described, such as tick (a price change), control in algorithms, and comment in programs.
+Such terms as 'tick' (a price change), 'control' in algorithms, 'comment' in programs are described.
 The main event when trading on financial markets is the change of price.
 This is why tick is an important event that makes the basic mechanisms of MQL4 programs run.

-The terms constant and variable are introduced, and the difference between these terms is explained.
-As the term suggests, a constant is something that stays the same, set once for all.
+The terms of constants and variables are introduced, the difference between these terms is explained.
+As the term suggests, a constant is something continuous, set once for all.
 Unlike the constant, a variable is a programming code object that can modify its content.

 Certain types of data are used in any programming language.
-The data type of a variable is chosen according to its purpose.
-How can we declare a variable?
-How can we initialize it (preset its initial value)?
+The type of a variable is chosen according to its purpose.
+How can we declare a variable, how can we initialize it (preset its initial value)?

 Operations operate upon operands.
 What types of operations are there?
 What is typecasting used for?
 What are special features of operations on integers?
 Why is it important to remember about precedences of data of different types?
 Without knowing about the features of some operations, you can make subtle errors.

-There are simple operators and compound operators.
+Simple and compound operators.
 A necessary action should not always be executed by a simple operator.
 If it is required that a group of operators is executed as one big operator, this group should be included into one compound operator.
 Requirements and specific examples of using operators are given.

-The necessity of getting a simple code brings us to the term function.
+The necessity of getting a simple code brings us to the term of Function.
 In order to use the function from different locations in the program, it is necessary to provide it with Function Parameters.